 Platform fees and payments

 Kickstarter and Indiegogo share a similar fee structure.
-At Indiegogo, project creators on a flexible funding model must pay a platform fee of 5% of total funds raised, irrespective of whether the campaign funding goal is reached.
+At Indiegogo, creators on a flexible funding model must pay a platform fee of 5% of total funds raised, irrespective of whether the campaign funding goal is reached.
 Creators that don’t meet their funding target and have a fixed funding model pay no fees, as all money is returned to backers.
 Then there are third-party fees associated with processing credit card payments, wire fees, and transfer costs.
 Stripe charges a processing fee that varies according to your location and currency.

 Meanwhile, Kickstarter’s fees may change depending on the location of your company.
-For example, project creators in the United States pay a 5% platform fee and between 3% and 5% in payment processing charges plus $0.20 per pledge.
-In Singapore, for example, project creators pay 5% of their total funds raised and processing fees of 4% plus $S0.30 per pledge.
+For example, creators in the United States pay a 5% platform fee and between 3% and 5% in payment processing charges plus $0.20 per pledge.
+In Singapore, for example, creators pay 5% of their total funds raised and processing fees of 4% plus $S0.30 per pledge.
 Head over to Kickstarter’s fee page to see each country’s fee structure.

 One thing to note: Indiegogo backer contributions will be charged to their credit cards immediately whereas Kickstarter contributions are charged at the end of the campaign.